 Remediation in areas where human health exposures exists is a remedial action priority as defined in the OU-3 ROD.
-It includes maintaining the Institutional Controls Program (ICP) managed by the Panhandle Health District (PHD) and conducting cleanup in residential, community and recreational areas in the Upper and Lower Basin and the Paved Road Remediation Program.
+It includes maintaining the Institutional Controls Program (ICP) managed by the Panhandle Health District (PHD) and conducting cleanup in residential, and community and recreational areas in the Upper and Lower Basin.
 The RODA addresses source control remedies, water treatment remedies, and ecological cleanup projects with related human health activities.